tschiemer/midimessage/README.md

 ## Features

-- (many) MIDI Message constants + enumerations
+- (many) MIDI Message constants + enumerations (see `include/midimessage.h`)
+- *structs* and *types* help to create a unified interface and make handling easier
 - Manufacturer Id list (see `include/manufacturerids.h`)
  - tool to generate up-to-date header, run `make manufacturerids` (requires wget + php)
 - Standard/Common CC list (see `include/commonccs.h`)
 - DLS Proprietary Chunk ids (see `include/dlsproprietarychunkids.h`)
-- Basic notes (see `include/notes.h`)
+- Basic note helpers (see `include/notes.h`)
-- *packers* construct the right byte sequence for a particular message ASSERTing valid parameters
+- *packers* construct the right byte sequence for a particular message ASSERTing valid parameters (see `include/midimessage-packers.h`)
-- *unpackers* for a specific message type try to parse the given byte sequence thereby validating the byte sequence (could be used in any combination)
+- *unpackers* for a specific message type try to parse the given byte sequence thereby validating the byte sequence (could be used in any combination) (see `include/midimessage-packers.h`)
 - packers and unpackers are always complementary and are available as literal-based and struct-based variants
-- *structs* and *types* help to create a unified interface and make handling easier
 - *Command line utility* to turn human-readable commands into corresponding byte sequence and vice versa (see `src/cli.cpp` and below)